AlexAegis/pont/readme.md

 WSL?
 What if you distro hop a lot because you're experimenting?

 But even if you use it for a single system it does have it's advantages.
-Separating everything into it's little bundle helps keeping track of things.
+Separating everything into it's little bundles helps keeping track of things.
-If you wan't to teak some configurations you only have to go to one place, and you get all related files in one module.
+If you wan't to tweak some configurations you only have to go to one place, and you get all related files in one module.
 You can see what other modules you made this one depend on.